 You Need a Strong Foundation built on the Bible and Theology

 My university had several majors in the Biblical Studies department.
 There was everything from missions to Biblical languages.
-More than a decade later I still remember what one of my professors told our class my freshman year.
+More than a decade later I still remember what one of my professors told our class during my freshman year.

 A student asked him, “I feel called to ministry but I don’t know if I should be a pastor, a missionary, or something else.
 What should my major be?”
 The professor responded, “Focus on the Bible and theology.
 Take as many of those classes as you can.
 The specifics to your profession can be learned along the way, but you need to have a strong foundation built on the Bible and theology.”